What is a startup pitch deck?

 • Test 3 - The competitor test: Find the best competing startup's pitch deck online.
 Is your differentiation immediately clear when the two decks are compared?
 If not, your moat is not communicated yet.

-• Test 5 — The question anticipation test: List the 10 hardest questions an investor could ask after seeing this deck.
-Are the answers in the deck, or will you be surprised in the room?
+• Test 5 - The question anticipation test: List the 10 hardest questions an investor could ask after seeing this deck.
+Are the answers in the deck or its appendix, or will you be surprised in the room?

 The best pre-investor review is a mock pitch session with someone who will challenge you harder than any investor would.
 The goal is to fail every possible way in a safe room, so you do not fail in the room that matters.